 FR-601.
 The Intake Complete process is invoked by selecting Intake Complete from the actions menu.

 FR-602.
 The Intake Complete process performs requisition data validation; refer to SARP Requisition Validation Rules.xls for the checks that should be performed at Intake Complete.

+The Intake Complete process basically follows the following flow chart: